reafian/VSPP/README.md

 This is the stuff that's in this repo.

 1. segment_analyser.sh - A small script to pick out all the segments from a manifest file.
+2. extract.py - small crappy python to extract frame details from a file.

 ## segment_analyser.sh